apache/nuttx-apps/examples/README.txt

     CONFIG_EXAMPLES_I2SCHAR_BUFSIZE - The size of the data payload in one audio buffer.
 Applies to both TX and RX audio buffers.
     CONFIG_EXAMPLES_I2SCHAR_DEVINIT - Define if architecture-specific I2S
       device initialize is available.
-If defined, the the platform specific code must provide a function i2schar_devinit() that will be called each time that this test executes.
+If defined, the platform specific code must provide a function i2schar_devinit() that will be called each time that this test executes.
 Not available in the kernel build mode.